mikepan/GameEngineBook/text/04-Animation.md

 ![Shape key driven by a control bone](../figures/Chapter4/Fig04-30.png)

-\*\*\* Begin Note

-Action Actuator
+>**Action Actuator**
+>

-Shape keys can also be used directly by the Action actuator.
+>Shape keys can also be used directly by the Action actuator.
 This is useful when you need to animate your whole mesh exclusively through the vertex manipulation.
 Although you will probably not use it for your main character, you can make nice groundbreaking effects with this.

-\*\*\* End Note

 ## Tutorials <a id="Tutorials"></a>